 November 15 is America Recycles Day.
-According to the U.S. Environmental Protection Agency (EPA), Americans recycled about 34% of their trash in 2013.
+According to the U.S. Environmental Protection Agency (EPA), Americans recycled about 32% of their trash last year.
 The good news is this is a significant increase over the less than 10% that was recycled in 1980.
-The bad news is that 66% of our garbage still isn’t being recycled.
+The bad news is that a lot of our garbage still isn’t being recycled.
 Although we have come a long way in our recycling practices, we still have a long way to go.
 America Recycles Day is an opportunity to educate students about the importance of recycling, and more importantly, involve them in the process.

 Create Recycling Infographics

 Ask your students to research recycling facts and statistics, then create infographics based on their findings.
 Younger students can get creative and make poster infographics to display around school.
 Older students can craft digital infographics to post on school websites, classroom blogs, or social media.
-Get started by assigning HelpTeaching’s lesson, Reduce, Reuse, Recycle then by visiting the EPA’s Reduce, Reuse, Recycle website.
+Get started by assigning our HelpTeaching lessons, Reduce, Reuse, Recycle and The Trash Patrol, then by visiting the EPA’s Reduce, Reuse, Recycle website.
 Then use an infographic maker like Visme or Piktochart to present them.
-Below is a sample infographic for a reference.
+Below is a sample infographic for reference.

 Attend an Event

 Whether you are looking to get your children involved in a recycling event, enter a contest, or participate in a community clean up day, you can find something to do on America Recycles Day.
 There are over 2,000 events registered for America Recycles Day.
 Find one to attend in your area here.

 Reduce Food Waste